-How to qualify for a mortgage loan with a 600 credit score
+How to buy a house with a 600 credit score

-“Can I buy a house with a 600 credit score?” is a question many first-time home buyers often ask.
+If you’re wondering, “Can I buy a house with a 600 credit score?” the answer is yes.

 Verify your mortgage eligibility.
 Start hereIn this article (Skip to...)